iqiyi/dpvs/README.md

 EAL: Error - exiting with code: 1
   Cause: ports in DPDK RTE (2) != ports in dpvs.conf(1)
 ```
->It means the NIC used by DPVS do not match `/etc/dpvs.conf`.
+>It means the NIC count of DPVS does not match `/etc/dpvs.conf`.
 Please use `dpdk-devbind` to adjust the NIC number or modify `dpvs.conf`.
-We'll improve this part to make DPVS more "clever" to avoid modify config file when NIC count do not match.
+We'll improve this part to make DPVS more "clever" to avoid modify config file when NIC count does not match.

 What config items does `dpvs.conf` support and how to configure them?
 Well, `DPVS` maintains a config item file `conf/dpvs.conf.items` which lists all supported config entries and corresponding feasible values.